-introductions; tassion release; affective support.
-Social Non-operational communications which address social-emotional and ham-building concerns;
+Social: Non-operational communications which address social-emotional and team-building concerns; introductions; tension release; affective support.

 Distribution of Communication Across Tasks.
-Table 1 presents communications from both accidents broken down by Action Declrices Sequence.
-For purposes of occupation, the distribution of communications for United 811 do not include interactions which commend in the eight minutes prior to the loss of the eargo door.
-Not surprisingly, given the magnitude of structural damage suffered by both zircmft, the majority of communications in each case were concerned with Flight Control.
-The crew of United \$11 was formed to a large degree on considerable verbal exchange. engine thrust technique used by the crew to control the aircraft required highly pracise and coordinated co-action which was for the most part a product of trial and error manipulations of the flight controls, and involved reducing their rate of descent to enable them to return to the Hanolulu niport.
-For United 232, The differential percentages of communication centered around Problem Solution.
-Assessment occurred within the first 10 minutes following the cased of the emergency.
-Finally, there was very little either crew could do in terms of prescribed corrective action and this is evidenced by the relatively low Damage Assessment (15%) was initially surprising to us.
-However, it is possible that a good deal of damage assessment occurred in the 10 minutes immediately following the engine failure and was therefore not explored on the CVR.
-As a comparison, in the case of United 811, 30% of the communications directed howard.
-Damage Given the unique situation faced by the crew of UAL 232, the low percentage of communications devoted to
+Table 1 presents communications from both accidents broken down by Action Decision Sequence.
+For purposes of comparison, the distribution of communications for United 811 do not include interactions which occurred in the eight minutes prior to the loss of the cargo door.
+Not surprisingly, given the magnitude of structural damage suffered by both aircraft, the majority of communications in each case were concerned with Flight Control.
+The crew of United 811 was focused to a large degree on reducing their rate of descent to enable them to return to the Honolulu airport.
+For United 232, The differential engine thrust technique used by the crew to control the aircraft required highly precise and coordinated co-action which was for the most part a product of trial and error manipulations of the flight controls, and involved considerable verbal exchange.

-NDS.
-United 811 (post-emergency) United 232
+ADS United 811 (post-emergency) United 232

-Flight Control 35 🛠 40 M
+Flight Control 35% 40%

-Damege Assessment R 5
+Damage Assessment 20 15

-Problem Solution 8 11
+Problem Solution 08

-Landing 77 24
+Landing 27 11

 Emergency Prep.
-10 9
+10 24

-Social 8 ន
+Social 00 07 02

 Table 1.
-Communications for United \$11 and United 232 broken down by ADS.
+Communications for United 811 and United 232 broken down by ADS.